GuilleAntico/accounting-notebook/README.md

 What things you need before running the software and how to install them

-- PostgreSQL
+- Mongodb
-    - Create a database called "food_truck"
+    - Create a database called "articles"
-    - Give Access to "postgres" user on the db

 ### Installing